 - Reduces risk of marine activities damaging marine ecosystems including improved consideration of cumulative effects

 An MSP process can help resolve some of the biggest challenges associated with the ‘open access’ or ‘common’ nature of marine resource use (and overuse!).
-However, to be effective, MSP needs to be implemented with a strong commitment to process, engagement and follow through.
-MSP should be seen as an ongoing, iterative process that includes stakeholder participation and which leads to management outcomes.
+However, to be effective, MSP needs to be implemented with a strong commitment to process, engagement, and follow through.
+MSP should be an ongoing, iterative process that includes stakeholder participation which leads to management outcomes.